 According to the organizational KM model, von Krogh and Roos came up with an innovative framework solution that the knowledge typically occurs in:

-- The mind of the people
+- The mind of the member

 - Links between them